ankith26/My-PyChess/README.md

 ## What's next
 - I will further upgrade preferences.
+- I will modify the code to make it easy to understand
 - Minor changes will be made to the interface.
 - I will fix bugs(if found).
 - Hopefully, I will add documentation about the Game.